gladhtput/papb-team6/README.md

 # papb-team6
-AnimApp is an app that recommends you animes and you can add it to your favourite if you like it.
+AnimApp is an android app that recommends you animes and you can add them to your favourites collection.

 Team members:
 * Firdaus Bisma Suryakusuma (19/444051/TK/49247)